Kithu2002/ExpenseTrackingApi/README.md

 # Expense Tracking API

-A robust REST API for tracking and managing personal or business expenses built with Spring Boot 3.4.5.
+A  REST API for tracking and managing personal or business expenses built with Spring Boot 3.4.5.

 ## Overview

 The Expense Tracking API provides a comprehensive solution for expense management with full JWT authentication.
 It allows users to track expenses, categorize them, set budgets, and generate reports.
-The application includes user management, category organization, expense tracking, and budget monitoring features.
+The application includes user login/registration, category organization, expense tracking, and budget monitoring features.

 ## Features